sbocaccio/whatsapp-bot-hotel/base-baileys-memory/documentation/db_update.md

 Now, you will create the tables and add the necessary rows to let the system be correctly configured.

-3. Copy the command from Connect >> External >> PSQL Command and run it in your local terminal
+3. Copy the command from Connect >> External >> PSQL Command and run it in your local terminal.
+Add psql to the copied code
 4. Run the following commands:

 ```bash